 - Birth to 5: Parent-Child (day and evening), Coop Preschool

 - Seattle Central Community College.
-Includes: Capitol Hill, Lakewood Coop, Madison Park, Magnolia, Queen Anne, Rainier Valley, and Seattle’s Progressive Preschool.
-They closed the parent/child center in spring 2018, and said the cooperative preschools would add infant classes, but as of August 2018, I don’t see any infant classes listed.
-All the programs are age 1 – 5, except Lakewood and Rainier are 2 – 5.
+Includes: Capitol Hill, Lakewood Coop, Madison Park, Magnolia, Queen Anne, Rainier Valley, and Open Circle Preschool.
+Queen Anne has classes from birth to 5.
+Most programs are age 1 – 5, Lakewood and Rainier are 2 – 5.

 - Shoreline Community College www.shoreline.edu/parenting-education/

 - South Seattle Community College http://westseattlepreschools.org/